kengoy/wordle-clone/README.md

 ## Dev environment quick start

-Run the Wordle-API server on your local with the following commands.
+Clone my customized [wordle-API](https://github.com/kengoy/wordle-API) and run the Wordle-API server on your local with the following commands.

-`cd wordle-API`

 `python3 -m venv .venv`